generalizable-neural-performer/gnr/README.md

 # mesh_grid

 `mesh_grid` is an accelerated library converts discrete triangular mesh to piece-wise smooth signed distance function (SDF).
+More details of this is library is described in the technical paper [gnr](http://arxiv.org/abs/2204.11798).

 ## Requirement
 `mesh_grid` has been tested its compatiblity on pytorch==[1.1.0-1.9.0].